Discrete-Continuous Smoothing and Mapping: Related Work

+\textbf{Hybrid and Non-Gaussian Inference.} Hybrid inference in graphical models has been considered previously in many settings (see \cite{salmeron2018review} for a review).
+Prior solution methods focus on either \emph{specific} models, such as conditional linear Gaussian models (e.g. \cite{ramos2017map}) or attempt to approximate more general models in a manner amenable to standard techniques (e.g. by discretizing continuous state spaces to form a discrete inference problem).
+Models encountered in robotics applications are typically high-dimensional (often with numbers of states in the thousands) and non-Gaussian \cite{rosen2021advances}, and solutions are often required quickly.
+This precludes \emph{direct} application of these techniques to the problems we explore in Section \ref{sec:examples}.

-Several approaches have been presented which consider the general issue of \emph{non-Gaussian} inference in graphical models with application to robot perception.
+Several approaches have been presented which consider non-Gaussian inference with application to robot perception; many of these methods can be viewed as adaptations of general hybrid inference techniques tailored toward the computational requirements and problem structure in specific robot perception problems.
 FastSLAM \cite{montemerlo2003simultaneous} is an approach to filtering in SLAM with non-Gaussian models based on particle filters.
 In particular, a set of particles representing the current state of a robot is retained, and each particle independently samples associations from a distribution over hypotheses.

-Multimodal iSAM (mm-iSAM) \cite{fourie2016nonparametric} is an approach to incremental non-Gaussian smoothing for continuous-valued variables which uses nonparametric belief propagation \cite{sudderth2010nonparametric}.
-In situations where discrete variables can be efficiently eliminated through marginalization to produce a problem exclusively involving continuous states, mm-iSAM can approximate the posterior marginals over the remaining continuous variables.
-NF-iSAM \cite{huang2021nf} similarly addresses the issue of smoothing in non-Gaussian graphical models, but represents the posterior using normalizing flows.
-Like mm-iSAM, by marginalizing the discrete variables, NF-iSAM can capture certain discrete ambiguities (e.g. unknown data association).
+Multimodal iSAM (mm-iSAM) \cite{fourie2016nonparametric} and NF-iSAM \cite{huang2021nf} perform incremental non-Gaussian inference for continuous-valued variables using nonparametric belief propagation \cite{sudderth2010nonparametric} and normalizing flows, respectively.
+In situations where discrete variables can be efficiently marginalized to produce a problem exclusively involving continuous states, they can approximate the posterior marginals over the remaining continuous variables.